flatironinstitute/FMM3D/docs/install.rst

 examples for Fortran.
 There are three example Fortran drivers
-for both the Laplace and Helmholtz FMMs, one of which demonstrates the use of the corresponding vectorized FMMs, and one which demonstrates the use of the legacy `FMMLIB3D <https://github.com/zgimbutas/fmmlib3d>`_ The Helmholtz examples are ``hfmm3d_example.f``, ``hfmm3d_vec_example.f``, and ``hfmm3d_legacy_example.f``.
+for both the Laplace and Helmholtz FMMs, one which demonstrates the use of FMMs, one which demonstrates the use of vectorized FMMs, and one which demonstrates the use of legacy FMMs (`"FMMLIB3D" <https://github.com/zgimbutas/fmmlib3d>`_ The Helmholtz examples are ``hfmm3d_example.f``, ``hfmm3d_vec_example.f``, and ``hfmm3d_legacy_example.f``.
 We also include sample makefiles (``hfmm3d_example.make``,